simonjulianl/tp/docs/UserGuide.md

 ## [4.1 Navigating Past Commands](#table-of-contents)

 **GoMedic** is designed mainly for those who type fast and prefer inputting commands by typing them.
-However, typing new commands over and over can be very frustrating even though you just want to fix one small error in the previous commands.
+However, typing commands repeatedly to fix small errors from previous commands can be frustrating.

 :bulb: **Tip:** You can navigate to your previous commands by pressing the up or down arrow keys!

-Therefore, instead of typing a new command entirely, you can press the up or down arrow key to get the commands that you have typed, and modify them accordingly!
+Instead of typing the corrected command from scratch, you can press the up or down arrow keys to get the commands that you have entered previously, and modify them accordingly!

 * The **up** arrow key allows you to go back to the previous command typed if any